Johnson wins in Mexico in debut as No. 1 player in the world

 The great theater among the stars in Mexico City never really materialized.

+Thomas bounced back from a 38 on the front nine and was still in range until closing with three pars for a 72 to tie for fifth with Thomas Pieters.
+McIlroy and Mickelson each shot 71 and tied for seventh.
+McIlroy had a two-shot lead going into the weekend and shot 70-71.

+''These two rounds were the sort of rounds I would have expected the first two days, not the last two,'' said McIlroy, playing for the first time in seven weeks while recovering from a rib injury.

 Johnson was steady right to the end to capture his 14th career victory on the PGA Tour, and his second straight.
-He reached No. 1 in the world two weeks ago with a five-shot victory at Riviera.
-And except for a few nervous moments on the back nine, he looked just as dominant.

 The greens of Chapultepec gave him fits all week.
-Johnson converted only 9-of-17 putts from inside 5 feet.
+Johnson missed eight putts from inside 5 feet.
 In the opening round, he missed six putts from the 6-foot range or closer.
 His power and his clean striking allowed him to overcome that.

 The most recent player to win in his debut at No. 1 was Adam Scott at the Colonial in 2014.